Report Shows States Improving College Readiness

 Southern Miss Gulf Coast College of Business Awards Outstanding Students for 2006-2007

-Southern Mississippi - Gulf Coast College of Business held their ChevronTexaco Excellence in Business Awards Luncheon at Mary Mahoney’s on April 28.
+The University of Southern Mississippi - Gulf Coast College of Business held their ChevronTexaco Excellence in Business Awards Luncheon at Mary Mahoney’s on April 28.
 The event recognized outstanding students from the Gulf Coast campus with various awards sponsored by local businesses and industries.
 The ChevronTexaco Senior Awards were given to three students in the College of Business.
 Erica Hoban of Gulfport received the Excellence in Management Award, Paula Chastain of Long Beach received the Excellence in Business Administration Award and Cherie Purl of Pass Christian received the Excellence in Management Information Systems Award.
 The Munro Petroleum Scholarship in Management Award was given to Vanessa Benedict of Ocean Springs.
 Kendrick Kennedy of Biloxi received The Sun Herald Scholarship in Business Administration Award.
 Melia Sexton of Gautier was awarded the Northrop Grumman Ship Systems Scholarship in Management Information Systems Award.
 The Alexander, van Loon, Sloan, Levens, and Favre Outstanding Senior in Accounting Award was presented to LaShae Snider of Gulfport.
 The Piltz, Williams, LaRosa, and Company Outstanding Junior in Accounting Award was given to Sarah Lyons of Gulfport.
 William Crump of Ocean Springs received the Mississippi Gulf Coast Society of CPAs Scholarship Award.
 Genevieve Caswell of Gulfport received the Rex Distributing Outstanding Senior in Tourism Management Award.
 The Wachovia Bank MBA Excellence Award was presented to Michael Hallal of Slidell, La.

 ALCORN STATE UNIVERSITY NEWS